 10. Job Opportunities For Industrial Engineers

-These professionals work in organizations that deal with motor vehicles, household appliances, agriculture, refrigerator, manufacturing industries, construction, fast-moving consumer goods, and retail and wholesale trade.
+These professionals work in organisations that deal with motor vehicles, household appliances, agriculture, refrigerator, manufacturing industries, construction, fast-moving consumer goods, and retail and wholesale trade.

 Opportunities exist in government departments, management consultancies, research establishments, and service industries such as healthcare systems, retailing, and banking.